diversen/minimal-query-builder/README.md

 # minimal-query-builder

-A thin and simple query-builder supporting databases supported by PDO with no external requirements
+A thin and simple query-builder supporting all databases supported by PDO with no external requirements

+All values used with the class is `prepared` to ensure security.

 Install